 Here is the before again:

-– an electric sander.
+– An electric sander.
 I mean, you could use sandpaper but it will take you a lot longer.
 I did, however, use sandpaper on smaller, harder to reach areas though.

-– primer.
+– Primer.
 I used the smallest can they had and I have already used it for three projects and still have lots more.

-– paint- the color I used was called Egg Cream by Behr for this project.
+– Paint- the color I used was called Egg Cream by Behr for this project.

-– a good paintbrush.
+– A really good paintbrush.

-– polyurethane.
+– Polyurethane.
 I used two coats for each chair and by the way, this will always be your last step in painting furniture.